nickcox/cd-extras/readme.md

-When the `MenuCompletion` option is set and more than one completion is available, the completions offered are the indexes of each corresponding directory; the name itself is displayed in the menu below along with the full directory path in the tooltip if you have `PSReadLine` tooltips enabled. _cd-extras_ will attempt to detect `PSReadLine` options in order to set `MenuCompletion` appropriately at start-up.
+When the `MenuCompletion` option is set and more than one completion is available, the completions offered are the indexes of each corresponding directory; the name itself is displayed in the menu below.
+The full directory path is shown in the tooltip if you also have `PSReadLine` tooltips enabled. _cd-extras_ will attempt to detect `PSReadLine` options in order to set `MenuCompletion` appropriately at start-up.

 ```sh
 [C:/Windows/System32/drivers/etc]> up ⇥